Rohit-554/Web3j-android-firstShot/README.md

 # Web3j-android-firstShot
 App that will send ethers to specific address using web3j, transaction over local blockchain Ganache and Metamask

-# sendEthers
-This projects sends and withdraws ether over Ganache :)

 <h3>Tech Stacks</h3>